-If you’re sick or unable to follow your regular daily rhythms during the first weeks of your Oura journey, it’ll show in your average ranges for a while.
-After you're back to your normal routines, it’ll take a couple of weeks for the range to normalize.
+If you’re sick or unable to follow your regular routine during the first weeks of your Oura journey, it’ll show in your average ranges for a while.
+When you return to normal, it’ll take a couple of weeks for the range to normalize.

-Here’s how your readiness, sleep and activity data are scored in the app.
+Here’s how your Readiness, Sleep and Activity data are scored.

-Activity balance: Your activity levels for the past 2 weeks, compared with your average activity levels.
-Optimal activity balance means that you’ve managed to maintain a good balance with your low, medium and high intensity activities.
+Your activity levels for the past 2 weeks, compared with your average activity levels.
+Optimal activity balance means that you’ve managed to maintain a good balance with your low, medium, and high-intensity activities.
 Your activity balance can drop temporarily during a peak training phase, but it should bounce back to normal during the following tapering phase.

-Recovery index: The amount of time you slept after your resting heart rate lowered.
+The amount of time you slept after your resting heart rate lowered.
 It’s compared with both your own average and the recommendation given by Oura, which is at least 5 hours.
-When the recovery index contributor is at an optimal or good level, you’ve gotten enough time to recharge.
+When the recovery index contributor is at an optimal or good level, you’ve received adequate rest.

-Restfulness: The amount of wake-ups, excessive movement, and getting up from bed during the night.
+The number of wake-ups, excessive movement, and getting up from bed during the night.
 Everyone moves and sometimes also wakes up during sleep, but too much tossing and turning can have an effect on your sleep quality.
-If you’re often asked to pay attention to restfulness, check out these tips to sleep more soundly.

-REM sleep: The amount of REM sleep you got last night, compared with the average amount for a person of your age.
-On average, the optimal amount for adults starts from 90 minutes, but slightly decreases with age.
+The amount of REM sleep you got last night, compared with the average amount for a person of your age.
+On average, the optimal amount for adults starts from 90 minutes but slightly decreases with age.
 Getting more REM sleep often requires you to sleep longer.

-Deep sleep: The amount of deep sleep you got last night, compared with the average amount for a person of your age.
-The amount of deep sleep decreases with age: for young adults the optimal amount is on average 1,5 hours, for 60-year-olds it’s on average 45 minutes.
+The amount of deep sleep you got last night, compared with the average amount for a person of your age.
+The amount of deep sleep decreases with age.
+For young adults, the optimal amount is about 1.5 hours, and for 60-year-olds it’s roughly 45 minutes.

-Timing: The time when you were asleep, compared with nature’s 24-hour (circadian) cycle.
-When the midpoint of your sleep falls between midnight and 3am (the darkest period of the night), your sleep timing is optimally aligned with the cycle.
+The time when you were asleep, compared with nature’s 24-hour (circadian) cycle.
+When the midpoint of your sleep falls between midnight and 3 a.m. (the darkest period of the night), your sleep timing is optimally aligned with the cycle.